 It is made clear to all of our staff that the safety of our clients is also a number one priority.
 Here are just a select few examples of the many calls that we receive every day, where urgency and safety first are musts for us:

 - One of our HVAC partners received a call from a client notifying us that their A/C unit had gone out, and that they had an infant in their home that was rapidly overheating.
 This required immediate escalation.

 - We received a call for an apartment complex, because a tenant has been locked out and was in danger.
 Acting quickly was imperative.

 Because we prepare our agents for these types of calls, and they have safety first at the forefront of their minds-clients can rest assured that their callers will receive responsive, immediate assistance.

 Do the Most You Can Do:

 In the early days of the industry, a constant phrase used in training was: when in doubt, reach the customer with the message.
 Times and technology have changed, and so have training methods.
 But the fundamental point is still the same.
 When in doubt—reach out.
 Do everything you can to help the caller and our customer.
 Too often, people look for shortcuts and do the least they can do.
 We work hard to train and focus on doing the opposite of what goes on throughout society today—we do the most we can to serve.

 Communicate Often and Thoroughly:

-There were times when a message was delivered that only said, “ask them to call me.”
-How pointless!
-Why call and leave a message if you did not want a return call?
+There were times when a message was delivered that only said, “Ask them to call me.”
 Clearly, the “meat” of the message was missing.
 From taking a thorough message, to returning the call to clarify a detail, to checking with the office to make sure that the “always on call” is still in place, it is our job to bridge every potential communications gap.